akshaymulay/blog/README.md

 # blog
-An web based applications to postBlog with user friendly environment. project was undertaken to post , update, delete, blog in user friendly manner with authenticated login and registration system.
+An web based applications to postBlog with user friendly environment. project was undertaken to post , update, delete, blog in user friendly manner with authenticated login and registration system build using django web framework.